yaloms/h-core-snapshot/README.md

 # H-Core Snapshot
-H-Core Snapshot locks a stable execution mode in LLM conversations.
+Forces consistent LLM behavior.

 Not a prompt.
 Not formatting.

-A behavior control mechanism.
+A layer that controls how the model executes.

 # Demo
 Same prompt.
-Two conversations.
+Two behaviors.

 **Prompt:** How can model drift be stabilized in production systems?